-Description Yes No N/A Offers Made/Auction Delegate approval Delegate must authorise the disposal of an interest in land under section 119 of the Lands Acquisition Act 1989 prior to any offer being accepted or auction taking place.
-An LAA Form D or 'Report on Exercise of delegated powers under the LAA' spreadsheet must be completed to report this to Finance.
+Description Yes No N/A Offers Made/Auction Delegate approval Delegates must authorise the disposal of an interest in land under section 119 of the Lands Acquisition Act 1989 prior to any offer being accepted or auction taking place.
+The exercise of this delegation must be appropriately recorded by the entity.
 Tender evaluation Evaluation should be formally documented and consistent with the acquisition strategy and agreed probity arrangements.
 Offer or tender accepted Acceptance should be considered by the appropriate PGPA delegate and formally documented.
 Auction takes place Consider arrangements for the reserve and whether an entity representative should attend in person.
 Auction arrangements should be consistent with the acquisition strategy and agreed probity arrangements.
 Contracts exchanged Deposit received 10% of the purchase price (unless agreed otherwise).
 Contacts signed by vendor and purchaser Two copies of the contract must be signed by the vendor (delegate) and purchaser.
 If the purchaser is a company, the contract must be signed by the Directors.
 Confirmation of exchange Lawyer/conveyancer advises when exchange has taken place and when settlement date is scheduled.
 Settlement Settlement statement Agree on settlement statement (engage with your CFO/finance team including in relation to GST and other financial implications).
 Method of settlement Meeting between lawyers, online transaction or another permitted method (dependent on legal adviser).
 Confirmation of settlement Lawyer to confirm settlement has taken place.
 Australian Government Property Register Entity to update Australian Government Property Register to reflect the property is no longer owned by the Commonwealth.
 Internal notifications Notify Chief Financial Officer, property service provider, internal security team, security provider and other relevant teams that property is no longer owned by the entity.